alsadiq99/noise-analysis-breakdown/README.md

 ### 7) Rescan .mat files
 *****
-* User can decide to rescan if any wells were excluded
+* User can decide to rescan and revert Step 6 if any wells were excluded by mistake

 <details>
   <summary><b>1.
 Check to see if .mat files have been read (Step 1).</b></summary>